CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/api-overview.rst

 Thread Safety
 ^^^^^^^^^^^^^

 The vast majority of Phoenix 6 can be considered thread safe with a few exception.
-Objects that can be considered thread unsafe include:
+Objects that are **not** thread safe include:

 - ``StatusSignal`` objects
    * Calling the same device ``StatusSignal`` getter (e.g. ``TalonFX.getVelocity()``) from multiple threads is unsafe.
 This is because device status signal getters refresh the ``StatusSignal`` implicitly.